 Deciding to take action, Pheanious started talking to neighbors about organizing a new board.
 She also reached out to the city for help in holding the management company accountable.
-To help strengthen her relationship-building skills and gain resources for her effort, she enrolled in the Neighborhood Leadership Program at The Community Foundation for Greater New Haven.
+To help strengthen her relationship-building skills and gain resources for her effort, she enrolled in the Neighborhood Leadership Program.

 "It helped me build a level of trust with my neighbors," says Pheanious.
 "It gave me the opportunity to talk to more people.
 Now I'm able to fund our meetings with refreshments and get us organized so we can connect with the right people."

 Since participating in the program, Pheanious has held several meetings and met with an attorney to start the process of forming a new board.
 She and her neighbors have also been attending neighborhood management team meetings, the official forum for bringing quality of life concerns to the attention of city officials.